mienaikoe/ziyu/Chapters/3-3-Chapter17.md

 ## Chapter 17

 <!-- Gate -->
-  One gatekeeper stood vigil at the end of the bridge, bundled up in thick black cloth underneath a shining steel gorget with a rise to protect her neck from the sides and an etching of the Rudjan symbol of a ship on the broad front plate.
+  One gatekeeper stood vigil at a row of three ornate black steel gates mounted in the wall of Rudjan.
+She was bundled up in thick black cloth underneath a shining steel gorget with a rise to protect her neck and an etching of the Rudjan symbol of a ship on the broad front plate.
 The skeletal features of her face showed that she was of an older age than most keepers would have been but clearly still fit for her duties.

-  "Well look who it is," she scoffed as the group approached her, "The traitor and the liar.
-Quite the band of thieves you make."
+  "Well look who it is," she scoffed as the group approached her, "The traitor and her band of thieves."

   Pomri responded, "Such a warm welcome, Bavle."

-  "Oh, pardon my manners," she said facetiously, "Perhaps you'd like to be thrown across the rails first."
+  "Oh, pardon my manners," she said facetiously, "Perhaps you'd like to be thrown off the bridge first."

   "Perhaps you'd like this spear down your throat."